sailpoint-oss/developer.sailpoint.com/docs/guides/service-accounts.md

 ## Service Accounts

-Service accounts are identities in IdentityNow (IDN) that aren't real people.
+Service accounts are identities in Identity Security Cloud (ISC) that aren't real people.
 Their purpose is to provide credentials for automation services that can be managed and controlled separately from real identities.
-As a developer of integrations with IDN, there are two main advantages of creating service accounts: you can scope access to the least privilege necessary to do the job, and you can ensure that your integration's access doesn't end when you leave your organization.
+As a developer of integrations with ISC, there are two main advantages of creating service accounts: you can scope access to the least privilege necessary to do the job, and you can ensure that your integration's access doesn't end when you leave your organization.
 If you use your user account to generate credentials for integrations, they are tied to your level of access (i.e. admin) and can be revoked when you leave the organization - this could cause downtime in your integrations.

 Read this guide to learn how to create service accounts and implement them.

 ### Implementing service accounts

 Any authoritative source can be used to create and manage service accounts, with Active Directory (AD) being a likely choice.
-Using AD to create service accounts is advantageous because doing so provisions your service accounts with unique email addresses that can be used to log in to IDN as the service account.
+Using AD to create service accounts is advantageous because doing so provisions your service accounts with unique email addresses that can be used to log in to ISC as the service account.
 However, if you don't want to create service accounts by using AD, you can use a flat file source to create and manage your accounts.

 ### Create a delimited file source